Transport-based initial conditions for heavy-ion collisions at finite densities: Model Description

 \subsection{Hadronic Transport}

 The hadronic transport model SMASH is designed to evolve a hadronic out-of-equilibrium system, as it can be found in the initial and final state of heavy-ion collisions, in phase space~\cite{SMASH:2016zqf,weil_2025_15837933}.
-SMASH is an effective solver for the system of relativistic Boltzmann equations

-where $i$ labels the hadron species.
-The collision integral $\mathcal{C}^i\left[f_i(t,\mathbf{x},\mathbf{p})\right]$, which is a functional of the one-particle distribution function, is modeled by formations, decays, and elastic scatterings of hadronic resonances. $p^\mu$ denotes the particle's four-momentum, $m_i$ the mass of particles of the hadron species $i$ and $F^\mu$ is an external force.
-In this work, we employ only the cascade mode of the transport code, ensuring that the force term in the Boltzmann equation does not impact the evolution in our setup.
+In this work, we run SMASH with physical particles in the quantum molecular dynamics (QMD) mode without mean field and test particle method.
 SMASH incorporates all hadronic degrees of freedom up to a mass of $2.35\;\mathrm{GeV}$ listed in the PDG table~\cite{ParticleDataGroup:2018ovx}.
 The high-energy hadronic interactions in SMASH are treated with string formation and fragmentation using Pythia 8~\cite{Sjostrand:2006za,Sjostrand:2007gs}.
 Interactions at lower energies are implemented using resonances with vacuum Breit-Wigner spectral functions.
 These have mass-dependent widths implemented with the Manley-Saleski ansatz~\cite{Manley:1992yb}.
-The collisions between hadrons use a geometric covariant collision criterion~\cite{Hirano:2012yy}.
+The collisions between hadrons use a geometric covariant collision criterion~\cite{Hirano:2012yy} including $1\rightarrow 2$, $2\rightarrow 1$, and $2\rightarrow 2$ processes.